phbiohazard/Yara/README.md

 Thanks for the ABUSE.CH DB that is the main contents of the spectre.ptn

-A big thanks for the contribution of Benois Deries that is followed the project instructions from Marc Blanchard
+A big thanks for the contribution of Benoit Deries that is followed the project instructions from Marc Blanchard